deepankarm/org-jina-examples/my_first_jina_app/chapters/04_understanding.md

 </td>
 <td>

-Similar to the above, but includes the `separated_workspaces` attribute to XXX
+Similar to the above, but includes the `separated_workspaces` attribute in order to XXX

 </td>
 </tr>